 ELIGIBILITY FOR SERVICES

-- CPS reserves the right to decline or discontinue services if we determine that, based upon our clinical judgment, the nature or severity of your concerns renders CPS inappropriate for your care.
+- CPS reserves the right to decline or discontinue services if we determine that, based upon clinical judgment, the nature or severity of concerns renders CPS inappropriate for your care.
 This may happen at the time of initial consultation, or during the course of treatment if your symptoms change or worsen.
 Services may also be declined or terminated due to student non-compliance with treatment recommendations, lack of progress in treatment and/or missed appointments.

 - If CPS is not able to provide you with counseling services, we will provide you with a referral to a provider off-campus.
 Students deemed appropriate for CPS care are eligible for short term counseling.